 • 4 NVENC and 4 NVDEC encoders/decoders for processing and generating AI video

-It is to be released at the end of 2026 as a fast follow-on to the R200 launch.
+It was to be released at the end of 2026 as a fast follow-on to the R200 launch.

 Platforms

-The following slide from Ian Buck summarizes the two ways in which NVIDIA will ship CPX:1
+The following slide from Ian Buck summarized the two ways in which NVIDIA was going to ship CPX:1

 “Vera Rubin NVL144 CPX”

-There will be a new VR200 NVL144 tray (“VR NVL 144”) which incorporates 8x CPX GPUs in addition to the 8x Rubin GPUs in each tray:
+It was going to be incorporated into a new VR200 NVL144 tray (“VR NVL 144”) which incorporates 8x CPX GPUs in addition to the 8x Rubin GPUs in each tray:

 FeatureVR144-onlyVR144 with CPX